yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2023/index.md

 Let’s talk about input, where german77 continues to shine.

-Not satisfied with the mouse and keyboard experience when {{< gh-hovercard “9906” “playing” >}} `Metroid Prime Remastered`, german77 set the default mouse sensitivity to 50% and removed the smoothing filter, improving the performance on high DPI gaming mice after getting valuable feedback from Metroid fans.
+Not satisfied with the mouse and keyboard experience when {{< gh-hovercard "9906" "playing" >}} `Metroid Prime Remastered`, german77 set the default mouse sensitivity to 50% and removed the smoothing filter, improving the performance on high DPI gaming mice after getting valuable feedback from Metroid fans.
 He also lowered the motion threshold, clamped the rotation speed and accumulated all input until delivery, which fixed the delay and choppiness of the previous implementation.

 {{< imgs